Mission & History

 Safety.
 Hope.
 Healing.

-Each year, we help an estimated 20,000 people in Hennepin, Ramsey and Washington counties and the surrounding area get the services, support, and information they need after experiencing trauma—including relationship violence, sexual assault and exploitation, trafficking, addiction, mental health issues and more.
+Last year, we helped an estimated 17,700 people in Hennepin, Ramsey and Washington counties and the surrounding area get the services, support, and information they need after experiencing trauma—including relationship violence, sexual assault and exploitation, trafficking, addiction, mental health issues and more.
 We serve people of all ages and genders and offer a broad continuum of services to help people find the support and information they need.

 The Tubman of today is a multi-service organization with more than 45 years of experience serving individuals and families.
 Formed from the union of four separate organizations, Tubman continues the work of our namesake, Harriet Tubman, by leading the way to hope and honoring Harriet’s personal motto to “Keep going.”